calda/CodingKeyPath/README.md

 }
 ```

-The consumer of this payload may desire to hoist fields from the `metadata` object to the root level:
+The consumer of this payload may prefer to hoist fields from the `metadata` object to the root level:

 ```swift
 struct EvolutionProposal: Codable {